helloyadhunandanan/logicians/README.md

 # 🌐 Logicians Community Website

 Welcome to the **Logicians Community Repository**!
-This is the official codebase for our student-driven initiative from [Your College Name], aiming to empower and inform fellow classmates with the latest opportunities and resources in the tech world.
+This is the official codebase for our student-driven initiative from CETKR, aiming to empower and inform fellow classmates with the latest opportunities and resources in the tech world.

 ---